Lasers

 And a Strategic Outsourcing

-The software, the workflow, the hardware... it was a lot to absorb in one gulp.
+The software, the workflow, the hardware... it is a lot to absorb in one gulp.

-So while I learned Inkscape, I outsourced the clear acrylic "case" for gumball machine #2 to 100kGarages.
-This time a local architectural model-making shop took on the job, elevating the project to a level where it could be put on display at District Hall.
+So while you learn Inkscape, you outsource the clear acrylic "case" for gumball machine #2 to 100kGarages.
+This time a local architectural model-making shop takes on the job, elevating the project to a level where it can be put on display at District Hall.

-With that big piece taken care of, I could move on to the smaller support technologies I wanted to tap.
+With that big piece taken care of, you can move on to the smaller support technologies you want to tap.

 Like how to communicate instructions to passers-by.